iamsozibul/my-project/README.md

-# my-project
+# My Project
-This is my first project
+This is my first project.